 - Larger stainless steel sink with integrated twin hob & glass worktops.

 - Solid plywood furniture - no chipboard.

 - Push button safety catches on all cupboards.

-- Wardrobe with shelves.
+- Wardrobe with shelves for maximum usable space.

 - Flush toilet - porta-potti style